jonnymind/SIRPAS/Base_System/Introduction.md

-# Introduction
+# Introduction {#BaM-gen-introduction}

 Sirpas stands for “SImple Role Playing Adventure System”.
 Everything here is streamlined and stripped to what you need to get your role playing adventures going, including the count of words in the descriptions.

-So, we’re talking
-“adventures” here: a role playing session that can spawn for a casual night with friends, or with the family, or with strangers met at a gaming club.
+So, we’re talking “adventures” here: a role playing session that can spawn for a casual night with friends, or with the family, or with strangers met at a gaming club.
 Systems thought for Role Playing Games are (usually) complex enough for you to invest lots of time in creating your characters, play through multiple sessions and use